 Motivation is defined in Webster’s as “a reason or reasons for acting or behaving in a particular way.”
 It’s what makes us do something, whether it’s eating dinner, looking both ways before we cross the street, reading a novel, or looking something up on the Internet.

 There are different types of motivation, which researchers generally group into intrinsic and extrinsic.
-Intrinsic motivation is about free choice, pleasure, a sense of satisfaction, and the desire to fill a physical, intellectual, or emotional need.
+Intrinsic motivation is about free choice, pleasure, a sense of satisfaction, and the desire to fill a physical, intellectual or emotional need.
 If we eat our dinner because we enjoy the taste of the food, the company, and our surroundings, and feel good afterwards, we’re intrinsically motivated.
-We might research a topic on the Internet out of curiosity or need, or for the fun of learning something new – that’s intrinsic motivation too.
+We might research a topic on the Internet out of curiosity or for the fun of learning something new – that’s intrinsic motivation too.